"How do I know when it's time to scale an influencer campaign?"

 But going viral signals that you have the potential to earn consistent engagement in the future.

 On the flip side, scaling your influencer marketing means earning consistent engagement.
-If you earn viral posts along the way, that’s a stellar sign and added bonus.
+If you earn viral posts along the way, that’s a stellar sign and an added bonus.

 By the way, you’d be surprised at which products go viral (and how often).
 From pet food to household cleaners, our own creators have earned millions of views on TikTok with a variety of products.
 There are tons of CPG brands taking over TikTok with the help of creators.